KartikChawla-droid/Taxonomy_Privacy_Data_Control_Signals/README.md

   </tr>
   <tr>
     <td class="tg-0lax">Actions on Data</td>
-    <td class="tg-0lax">We identify five 'actions' on data from the sample set.
+    <td class="tg-0lax">We identify six 'actions' on data from the sample set.
 Anonymisation at the basic level indicates if anonymisation is conducted or not (Yes/No), but can be expanded to include the method of anonymisation if such information is available.
 (Generation/Transfer?)<br></td>
-    <td class="tg-0lax">(Collection, Transfer, Retention, Aggregation, Psuedonomysation or anonymisation(Method of anonymisation))</td>
+    <td class="tg-0lax">(Collection, Transfer, Retention, Aggregation of multiple users' data, correlation of user data with other available data Psuedonomysation or anonymisation(Method of anonymisation))</td>
     <td class="tg-0lax">-</td>
     <td class="tg-0lax">-</td>
   </tr>